benoneal/andvari/README.md

 ##### Future additions

 - Idempotent event seeding
-- Spin up workers and deferred in child processes
 - Hooks to persist/restore nightly backups to/from external source
 - TCP/HTTP client interface for standalone server